 A degree from a college or university is one of life’s most expensive purchases.
 Besides tuition and board, today’s students must consider costs like food, transportation, and off-campus housing.
 Luckily, American college towns vary dramatically when it comes to the cost of living.

-To figure out which college towns are most affordable, we’ve looked at costs for housing, groceries, health, transportation, and utilities, and compared them to the national average.
+We began by compiling a list of each and every college town in the state of New York.
+To figure out which college towns are most affordable, we consulted Sperling’s Best Places, and looked at costs for housing, groceries, health, transportation, and utilities.
+Those costs were then compared to the national average.
 We also considered features like amenities, crime rates, public transportation, and overall quality of life before narrowing our list down to the 25 most affordable college towns in New York.

 University at Buffalo, SUNY Buffalo, Canisius College, Daemon College

 As the second largest city in New York, Buffalo is hardly a traditional college town.
-But with eight colleges, and a cost of living that is nearly half of the state average, we had to include it.
-Though costs for transportation and utilities are on par with or slightly higher than the national average, food, healthcare, and entertainment all fall well below the norm.
-Students choosing to live off campus can really save on housing costs, which average only 32% of the U.S. mean price.
+But with eight colleges, and a cost of living that is a whopping 47% lower than the state average, we had to include it.
+Though costs for transportation and utilities are slightly higher than the national average, food, healthcare, and entertainment all fall well below the norm.
+Students choosing to live off campus can really save on housing costs, which average only 40% of the U.S. mean price.
 Not bad for a big city with all of the big amenities.

 University of Rochester, Rochester Institute of Technology, St. John Fisher College